Special Education and Student Services

 OCFSD Special Education Mission Statement

-Ensuring equity, independence, achievement, and quality of life for students with special education needs through focused, individualized instruction and support.
+Ensuring equity, independence, achievement, and quality of life for students with special education needs.

 OCFSD District Office Special Education Staff